A Review of KSHV/HHV8-Associated Neoplasms and Related Lymphoproliferative Lesions

 Abstract

-There has been extensive research in the field of KSHV/HHV8 virus, which has led to the development in the understanding of KSHV/HHV8 transmission, viral pathogenesis, how the virus drives neoplastic lesions, and how we can combat these processes.
-On extensive review of literature, only two true KSHV/HHV8 positive lymphoid neoplasms are described: Primary effusion lymphoma (PEL), which can also present as solid or extra-cavitary primary effusion lymphoma (EC-PEL) and diffuse large B-cell lymphoma (DLBCL).
-Two lymphoproliferative disorders have also been described, and while they are not true monotypic neoplasms, these lesions can transform into neoplasms: KSHV/HHV8 positive germinotropic lymphoproliferative disorder (GLPD) and Multicentric Castleman's disease (MCD).
-This review provides a somewhat concise overview of information related to KSHV/HHV8 positive lymphoid neoplasms and pertinent associated lymphoproliferative lesions.
+There has been extensive research on the KSHV/HHV8 virus, which has led to a better understanding of viral transmission, pathogenesis, viral-driven lymphoid proliferation, neoplastic transformation, and how we might combat these processes clinically.
+On an extensive review of the literature, only two true KSHV/HHV8-positive lymphoid neoplasms are described: primary effusion lymphoma (PEL), which can also present as solid or extracavitary primary effusion lymphoma (EC-PEL) and diffuse large B-cell lymphoma (DLBCL).
+Two lymphoproliferative disorders have also been described, and while they are not true monotypic neoplasms, these lesions can transform into neoplasms: KSHV/HHV8-positive germinotropic lymphoproliferative disorder (GLPD) and multicentric Castleman disease (MCD).
+This review provides a somewhat concise overview of information related to KSHV/HHV8-positive lymphoid neoplasms and pertinent associated lymphoproliferative lesions.

 Article activity feed